Ophthalmic Consultation

 It is important to preserve the orientation of the tissue.
 Sutures are not used to hold it in place, but rather a fibrin-based biological adhesive that sticks to the tissue perfectly.

-Once the surgery is finished, an antibiotic oinment, dressing, and a compression bandage are applied to keep the graft in position, which would normally be well fixed with the fibrin for 24 to 48 hours until a good level of healing is attained.
+Once the surgery is finished, an antibiotic oinment, a dressing, and a compression bandage are applied to keep the graft in position, which would normally be well fixed with the fibrin for 24 to 48 hours until a good level of healing is attained.

 In the postoperative period, the eye may be red for a few days or you may experience discomfort.
 The patient needs corticosteriod treatment, antibiotics and plenty of topical lubrication with ointments, gels and artificial tears so that the graft takes and starts to attach to the surrounding tissue.